theinsideview/theinsideview.github.io/_posts/2023-05-05-alan-and-max.md

 ---
 layout: post
-title: "Alan Chan And Max Kauffman on Model Evaluations, Coordination and AI Safety"
+title: "Alan Chan And Max Kaufmann on Model Evaluations, Coordination and AI Safety"
 category: other
 permalink: alan_and_max
 youtubeId: